danjgale/nii-masker/README.md

 | .40925  | 1.39835 |
 | -.02311 | .22324  |

-To keep track of everything, a `parameters.json` file is also saved to the output directory, which reports a) the exact command-line call b) all parameters used for extraction.
+To keep track over everything, a visual report is generated which shows the extracted timeseries, the region overlays on the averaged functional image, and all the parameters used in the pipeline.

 ## The configuration JSON file